Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 **Relationship with family/friends**

 As health anxiety leads to continuous worrying about our own health, we remain completely occupied by such thoughts and seldom give time to our family and friends.
-Our close ones might get enough irritated by such a behavior and get frustrated of our constant worry even after reassurance from doctors.
+Our close ones might get enough irritated by such behavior and get frustrated by our constant worry even after reassurance from doctors.
 It is highly probable that we may feel annoyed and lash our family/friends out causing a knot in the relation.

 **Work/Study**